 The kidney cancer treatment options mainly depends on the stage, location of the tumor, whether unilateral/bilateral, performance status of the patient, along with other factors.
+But the final decision is taken by the oncologist after complete clinical assessment.

 Now, lets come to the treatment of non-metastatic kidney cancer.